sndirsch/ingress-ice/README.md

 It will save captured screenshots with into `Ice-2014-07-13--09-13-37.png`, `Ice-2014-07-13--09-14-07.png`...

 ICE uses [PhantomJS](http://phantomjs.org/), it's binary is packed with the script.
-The video script was taken from [here](https://github.com/schinken/ingress-screenshot/blob/master/make_video.sh).
 <hr>
 Ingress trademark belongs to Google, Inc.